CroplyOfficial/identity-suite/README.md

 ### 2. Certify Client

-Certify Client is the frontend of certify, it's written in react.
+Certify Client is the frontend of certify, it's written in React.
 Credits to [Danish](https://github.com/DanishSinghSethi) for his amazing work with the frontend :)

 **NOTE** : All commands are assumed to be running in `certify-client` folder